 Size is an indicator of the firm's resource availability; increasing resource availability provides the basis for increased international involvement over time.
 Although SMEs may desire a high level of control over international operations and wish to make heavy resource commitments to foreign markets, they are more likely to enter foreign markets using export modes because they do not have the resources necessary to achieve a high degree of control or to make these resource commitments.
 Export entry modes (market modes), with their lower resource commitment, may therefore be more suitable for SMEs.
-As the firm grows it will increasingly use the hierarchical model.
+As the firm grows it will increasingly use the hierarchical model (Sanchez-Peinado et al., 2007).
+The 'firm size' may e.g. be measured in terms of sales volume or number of employees before the time of foreign entry.